General Social Sciences (BA/BS)

 Double Dipping Policy

 GSS will accept a maximum of 3 courses that overlap (“double-dip”) with another major, or 1 course that overlaps with a minor.
 Please note that degree guide may not reflect the double-dipping policy and it will be the responsibility of the student to ensure they are meeting the requirements.
-For additional information, meet with
+For additional information, meet with an advisor.

 Four-Year Degree Plan